On the Ingleton-Violations in Finite Groups: Ingleton Violation: Computer Search and Some Conditions

-Designing a small admissible structure for an Ingleton-violating group $G$ and its subgroups is very difficult without an existing example, so we use computer programs to search for a small instance.
-We use the GAP system\cite{GAP4} to search its ``Small Group'' library, which contains all finite groups of order less than or equal to 2000, except those of 1024.
-We pick a group in this library, find all its subgroups, then test the Ingleton inequality for all 4-combinations of these subgroups.
-This is a tremendous task, as there are already more than 1000 groups of order less than or equal to 100, up to isomorphism, each of which might have hundreds of subgroups (some even have more than 1000).
+Since the Ingleton inequality \eqref{equation:Ingletong} involves four subgroups of a finite group and their various intersections, designing a small admissible structure is very difficult without an existing example.
+So we use computer programs to search for a small instance.
+Specifically, we use the GAP system\cite{GAP4} to search its ``Small Group'' library, which contains all finite groups of order less than or equal to 2000, except those of 1024.
+We pick a group in this library (starting from the smallest, of course), find all its subgroups, then test the Ingleton inequality for all 4-combinations of these subgroups.
+This is a tremendous task, as there are already more than 1000 groups (up to isomorphism) of order less than or equal to 100, each of which might have hundreds of subgroups, or even more.

-It was therefore extremely critical to prune our search.
-In fact, we used the following negative conditions, each of which guarantees that Ingleton is not violated.
+It is therefore extremely critical to prune our search.
+In fact, we used the following conditions to exclude groups or subgroups in the search, each of which guarantees that Ingleton is satisfied.

-\begin{condition} $G$ is abelian.\cite{Group_Entropy} \end{condition} \begin{condition} $G_i \trianglelefteq G$, $\forall i$.\cite{Ingleton_Hom} \end{condition} \begin{condition} $G_1G_2 = G_2G_1$, or equivalently $G_1G_2 \leq G$. \end{condition} \begin{condition} $G_i = 1$ or $G$, for some $i$. \end{condition} \begin{condition} $G_i = G_j$ for some distinct $i$ and $j$. \end{condition} \begin{condition} $G_{12} = 1$. \end{condition} \begin{condition} $G_i \leq G_j$ for some distinct $i$ and $j$. \end{condition}
+\begin{condition} $G$ is abelian.\cite{Chan-GroupCharEntropy} \end{condition} \begin{condition} $G_i \trianglelefteq G$, $\forall i$.\cite{Ingleton_Hom} \end{condition} \begin{condition} $G_1G_2 = G_2G_1$, or equivalently $G_1G_2 \leq G$. \end{condition} \begin{condition} $G_i = 1$ or $G$, for some $i$. \end{condition} \begin{condition} $G_i = G_j$ for some distinct $i$ and $j$. \end{condition} \begin{condition} $G_{12} = 1$. \end{condition} \begin{condition} $G_i \leq G_j$ for some distinct $i$ and $j$. \end{condition}